openfiesta/openfiestalab/labguide/labs/bio.md

   - Protective gloves.
   - Closed shoes.
 - Pipetting by mouth is totally prohibited.
-- If the experiments have high chances of creating aerosols, perform it inside the fume chamber.
+- If the experiments have high chances of creating aerosols, perform them inside the fume chamber.
-- Always remove the gloves for activities not related with the experiment or who use public infrastructures (Opening doors, answering the phone, using a keyboard...).
+- Always remove gloves for activities not related with the experiment or to use common spaces (Opening doors, answering the phone, using a keyboard...).
-- Label items with notes an initials.
+- Label items with notes which includes date and initials.
 - Except for special experiments, cultures larger than 0.5L are prohibited.
 - Follow the disposal guidelines.
-For more information ask the laboratory assistant.
+For more information about the disposal guidelines ask the laboratory assistant.